akshatpatel64/SnortEduGuard/README.md

 ---

-One of the biggest technical challenges was configuring Snort 3 logging on macOS—especially using Lua configs and preserving logs with `tee` without blocking.
+One of the biggest technical challenges was configuring Snort 3 logging on macOS especially using Lua configs and preserving logs with `tee` without blocking.
 Designing the parser to safely monitor logs in near real-time also required careful engineering.

-The AI integration also took substantial effort—ensuring natural queries mapped accurately to underlying Snort rules and timestamps.
+The AI integration also took substantial effort - ensuring natural queries mapped accurately to underlying Snort rules and timestamps.

 Through this project, I gained hands-on experience in: